-The recipient may need to make modifications to approved workplans or application documents such as budget, personnel, or contracts, to accomplish the objectives during the period of performance.
+The recipient may need to make modifications to approved workplans for application documents such as budget, personnel, or contracts, to accomplish the objectives during the period of performance.
 Recipients are required to request prior written approval for the following items from AMS in advance of a change or obligation of funds.

-Requests for prior written approval must be submitted by the recipient project director and signed by the AOR, if applicable.
+Requests for prior written approval must be submitted and signed by the project director and AOR and submitted no later than 30 days of the proposed changes.
 Requests for a prior written approval must include the following information: